-We assign drugs to tiers based on clinical findings from the Pharmacy and Therapeutics (P&T) Process.
-We may cover one form of administration instead of another, or put other forms of administration in a different tier.
+The Plan assigns drugs to tiers based on clinical findings from the Pharmacy and Therapeutics (P&T) Process.
+The Plan may cover one form of administration instead of another, or put other forms of administration in a different tier.

 Prescription Drug List